 With that bit of a (somewhat) lengthy intro, let’s go onto our choice of web design project management software.

-BaseCamp, currently on v3 has been going through a series of redesigns focused on usability after getting very serious compeition from the likes of Trello and Asana (another two project management software tools which can be applied to web design projects)
+BaseCamp, currently on v3 has been going through a series of redesigns focused on usability after getting very serious competition from the likes of Trello and Asana (another two project management software tools which can be applied to website design work)

 The current version has taken much from the likes of Trello, using “boards” to store the tasks and files as necessary.

-Is BaseCamp strictly for web desingers?
+Is BaseCamp strictly for web designers?
 No. But for sure, if you just want to work with a blank slate, BaseCamp is a good way to manage your projects.